rstudio/rstudio-conf/2025/README.md

 Data science courses tend to teach students reproducible workflows.
 However, the origin of the data used in these workflows and definitions of the variables used are often not emphasized.
 This talk addresses this gap by focusing on how to teach students effective data sharing through the creation of R data packages.
 We’ll explore how to leverage key packages, such as devtools and usethis, and will demonstrate how to guide students in generating appropriate documentation through ReadMes, help files, and vignettes.
 Furthermore, we’ll discuss common pitfalls encountered when first learning to create R packages and will propose how to structure a project assignment where an R data package serves as the primary deliverable.

 📁 Materials

-### Playing nice with ecosystems: cross-platform anywidgets for interactive computing

-💬 Speaker(s): Trevor Manz

- 📝 Abstract:

-anywidget is a specification and toolkit for authoring reusable interactive widgets, bridging modern web technologies with Python.
-It defines a standard for interactive elements that work across Jupyter, VS Code, Positron IDE, and web frameworks like Shiny for Python and Solara.
-While many platforms integrate anywidget through a Jupyter-compatibility layer, others have adopted it natively, extending its reach beyond Jupyter.
-This decoupling has also enabled early experiments with non-Python runtimes like R and Deno.
-By prioritizing flexibility and interoperability, anywidget helps library developers make their tools more widely usable and enables framework authors to bootstrap rich interactive ecosystems without platform lock-in.

-📁 Materials

 ### From Solo to Social: Making Coding a Collaborative Adventure